-There are three important factors when optimizing for ranking – relevance, authority and utility.
+There are three important factors when optimizing for ranking – relevance, authority, and utility.
 Relevance is how well your page matches the search query.
 To optimize your relevance, you must cater to the why behind a query.

 Authority is essentially how powerful your website is and directly relates to backlinks, which are also known as inbound links.
 A backlink is when a website links to a page on an external website and plays an important role in most search engine algorithms.
-Backlinks must have both authority, which relates to the power of the linking website; and relevance, which relates to the topic of the linking webpage and website.
+Backlinks must have both authorities, which relate to the power of the linking website; and relevance, which relates to the topic of the linking webpage and website.
 Backlinks are important because they vouch that your content is valuable.

 And the final factor, utility, means that your content needs to do more than just match the search query.
 Blog posts and free tools help with narrowing down the quality items that searchers can use when making a search query.